Myzteziz Jr.: In other media

 In the late summer of 2019 Myzteziz Jr. was one of the participants in the Mexican version of the Exathlon sports reality show, Myzteziz Jr. was part of the "celebrity/athlete" Exathlon team, competing against a team of amateurs that was shown several days a week on the Mexican Azteca Uno television station.

 Personal life

 He was in a relationship with fellow luchadora enmascarada Keyra until their contentious divorce in mid-2024.

-On September 22, 2024, through social media Keyra accused her ex-husband of taking her 2-year-old son without her consent, because the wrestler was about to take her son back home, when she was informed that her son was no longer in the hospital after the blood donation where he was discharged.
-Shortly after, the AMBER Alert was activated to help locate the child, which has been widely shared by fans and fellow wrestlers.
-She also noted that her son is still in a delicate health condition and needs the care of his mother.
-In addition, due to the desperation for not making his whereabouts known, she has shared a photo of Myzteziz Jr.'s face in the hope that this will speed up his search.
+On September 22, 2024, Keyra accused her ex-husband through social media of abducting her 2-year-old son without her consent, because Myzteziz Jr. had discharged the child from a hospital stay after a blood transfusion and took him home.
+Shortly after, the AMBER Alert was activated to help locate the child, which was widely shared by fans and fellow wrestlers.
+Keyra noted that her son was still in a delicate state of health and needed the care of his mother.
+In an act of desperation due to Myzteziz Jr. not disseminating his location, she also shared a photo of Myzteziz Jr.'s face in the hope that it would speed up the search.
+Myzteziz Jr.'s version of events was that the child was hospitalized for malnourishment due to neglect on Keyra's part, and that he was rescuing his son from further abuse.
+Myzteziz Jr. was ultimately granted custody of their son and an order of protection against Keyra.